MiroslavHustak/FSharp-Coding-Guidelines/README.md

 Keeping data separate from operations on data, in accordance with functional programming principles.
 This separation reinforces the decision to avoid mixing paradigms.

-## 10. FSharpPlus Library

-Always consult your team members before using the FSharpPlus library in a project.

-## 11. Learning Lessons from Others
+## 10. Learning Lessons from Others

 Learn lessons from others: